Bismarrck/kcon/README.md

-# Grendel
+# KCNN

-Deep Learning on Chemistry
+A flexible fundamental deep learning framework for chemistry.

 * Author: Xin Chen
 * Email: Bismarrck@me.com

-### Introduction
+### Paper

-There are three mini-projects:

-1. mbenn:
-  * A TensorFlow implementation of Alexandrova's MBE-NN-M network with B20 as the testing cluster.
-2. behler:
-  * A TensorFlow convolution based implementation of Behler's atomic neural network with B20 as the testing cluster.
-3. kbody:
-  * The main part of this project.
-  * A TensorFlow implementation of the deep convolution network named `sum-kbody-cnn`.
-  * This model has combined the advantages of Alexandrova's MBE-NN-M and Behler's ANN.
+* Understand quantum chemistry at the atomic level with machine learning

 ### Requirements

-All codes are written with Python3.6 standard.
+All codes are written in Python3.6.
 Some codes can be executed perfectly under Python2.7.x.

 1. tensorflow>=1.0
 2. numpy